 Score 1 Score 2 Score 3

-Record of participation inNARST Record of participation in NARST Record of participation in

-for 1-2 of the past 5 years. for 3- 4 of the past 5 years.
-NARST for each of the past 5
+Record of participation in NARST for 1-2 of the past 5 years.
+Record of participation in NARST for 3- 4 of the past 5 years.
+Record of participation in NARST for each of the past 5 years.

-years.

 Notes:

-Participation in the conference can include research presentations, organizing symposia and workshops, reviewing proposals, serving as discussant or presider.
+^{} Participation in the conference can include research presentations, organizing symposia and workshops, reviewing proposals, serving as discussant or presider.